 - proof of vaccination.
 There should be at least 14 days since your last vaccine dose

 - negative PCR test result.
-You should take this test up to 72 hours before arrival to the island.
+You should take this test up to 72 hours before arrival on the island.
 There are laboratories in every city and island around Greece.
 More on that later,

 - negative Rapid test result.
 You should take the test up to 48 hours before travel,

-- a self-test declaration that you should sign less than 24 hours before entry to the island.
+- and the self-test declaration that you should sign less than 24 hours before entry to the island.
 You can buy a self-test from any pharmacy or health center.
 The cost would be anything between 5 and 12 euros,

 - proof that you recovered from Covid anytime between two and nine months before entering a Greek island.

 No, as of Monday 28th of March (2022), there is no longer a curfew in place.
 Restaurants and bars can stay open 24/7.